egoetschalckx/cv/README.md

 **Software Engineering Manager at NCR** (August 2017 - Present)
  - Managed a team of 35 engineers writing NCR Enterprise API Platform solutions
- - Architechted multiple successful cloud-native applications on AWS and GCP
+ - Architected multiple successful cloud-native applications on AWS and GCP
  - Integrations with DoorDash, Uber Eats, LevelUp, Bringg, AnswerRocket, and many NCR Points-of-Sale
  - Personally recruited 20+ engineers and interns from local unversities
  - Mentored at both NCR and University Hackathons